SahasSuraweera/PizzaMania/README.md

 ---

-## 📄 Reports & Screenshots (To Be Added)
+## 📄 Reports & Screenshots

-Future updates will include:

-- Project documentation
-- Application screenshots
+This repository includes supporting academic materials related to the project.

+### 📄 Project Report
+- The complete academic project report is available in this repository as **Project_Report.pdf**
+- The report includes:
+  - System overview and objectives
+  - Architecture and design decisions
-- Visual demonstrations of key workflows
+  - Database and application workflows
-- Supporting materials for academic evaluation
+  - **Application screenshots and UI walkthroughs**
+  - Implementation details and explanations

+> All application screenshots and visual demonstrations are documented within the project report.

 ---